 We thought that the blackmail which the subjects have to undergo, working to survive or dying of hunger, was the element that forced millions of people to abandon the land of their birth to go in search of a morsel of bread.
 No one is so idiotic as to confuse emigration caused by lack with the spirit of adventure born from exuberance.
 On the contrary, the two emissaries hold that uprooting and mobility constitute "a powerful form of class struggle within and against imperial postmodernity" (p.
-213) since "through circulation, the multitude reappropriates space and constitutes itself as an active subject" (p.
+213) since " through circulation, the multitude reappropriates space and constitutes itself as an active subject" (p.
 397).

 We thought that for over half a century technological progress was maintained by research conducted in military experimental laboratories, and was exploited for civilian purposes as well only at a propitious moment.
-Through it Empire is able to reinforce its war apparatus, perfect social control and maximize economic profit.
-On the contrary, the two emissaries are convinced that only struggles "constrain capital to adopt ever higher levels of technology and thus transform labor processes.
-The mention is that this sign exists only in the negative.
-We are surrounded by the ruins of our defeats, not by the monuments of our victories.
+Through it Empire is able to reinforce its war apparatus, perfect social subjects, with their struggle's against the Empire's power, who are creating the world that surrounds us.
+Thanks to their dialectical proceedings, the two emissaries overturn reality and try to make the defeats of the subjects pass for victories in perspective.
+Thus paradise approaches.